-- Holes of real pearls tend to be as small as possible (with some exceptions), since the weight of a pearl effects its price (more hole means less weight and lower value).
+- Holes of real pearls tend to be as small as possible (with some exceptions) since the weight of a pearl affects its price (more hole means less weight and lower value).
 Inexpensive real pearls may be lower in cost because the drill holes are larger or not completely straight.
-Fake pearls often have larger, possibly straighter holes than real pearls, but some fakes are made to have smaller holes, so that they can be knotted like their genuine counterparts.
+Fake pearls often have larger, possibly straighter holes than real pearls, but some fakes are made to have smaller holes so that they can be knotted like their genuine counterparts.
 Inexpensive fakes may have holes of variable sizes on a single strand.

 The Quality of the Setting

 If you see the Mona Lisa in someone's home, you can be sure it isn't the original piece of artwork.
 Similarly, you can gain valuable clues about a pearl's authenticity by looking at its surroundings.

 - In a finished necklace or bracelet, real pearls are more likely than faux to have knots between each pearl.

 - Real pearls are more likely to have settings of gold, silver, or platinum.
 Some fakes have high-quality settings, and some genuine pearls have cheap settings; even so, the setting can provide clues to help you reach a conclusion.